emtecinc/deploy-to-azure-demo/README.md

 To download the script, find the file with name "bloomberg-infra.ps1" in same repo.

-Run this script in powershell. (**note-** please make sure script file and zipdeploy_content.zip file should present in same folder.)
+Run this script in powershell. (**note -** before run the script, please make sure script file and zipdeploy_content.zip file should present in same folder.)

 ## Overview
 This sample deploys an Azure Functions app with an Event Grid trigger to act as a webhook within the vnet-subnet integration.